scala/scala-async/README.md

    - an integer representing the current state ID
    - the lifted definitions
    - an `apply(value: Try[Any]): Unit` method that will be
      called on completion of each future.
-This behaviour of this method is determined by the current state.
+The behavior of this method is determined by the current state.
 It records the downcast result of the future in a field, and calls the `resume()` method.